Anarchism in Brazil: Origins

 Historiography normally attributes the roots of Brazilian anarchism to European immigration.
-After the abolition of slavery in Brazil during second half of the 19th century, political elites were convinced that the arrival of European workers would bring advantages to the national economy.
+After the abolition of slavery in Brazil during second half of the 19th century, political elites were convinced that the arrival of European workers would bring advantages to the country's economy.
 Brazilian intellectuals agreed that this would have a beneficial effect on the "whitening" of the Brazilian population.
 Very stimulated by Brazilian government propaganda, waves of Europeans came to Brazil between 1870 and the beginning of World War I, mostly Italians, Portuguese and Spaniards.

 Most of the initial immigrants were of rural origin and without previous political or union experience.
-They often intended to work in agriculture, especially São Paulo coffee farms.
+They often intended to work in agriculture, especially São Paulo coffee farms during the coffee cycle.
 Industrial establishments, however, tripled in Brazil during the 1880s, and many immigrants went to the nascent industrial centers after disastrous experiences in coffee plantations.
 The industrial centers also received new waves of European immigrants, now coming from urban areas, having previous experiences with union organization.

 In this context, anarchism started to spread among Brazilian workers in the 1890s through propaganda groups and periodicals.
 Among the pioneers were: Gli Schiavi Bianchi (1892), L'Asno Umano (1894) and L'Avvenire (1894–1895), published in São Paulo by groups composed mostly of Italian immigrants; O Despertar (1898) and O Protesto (1898–1900), published in Rio de Janeiro by groups that brought together Brazilians, Spaniards and Portuguese.
 In the last decade of the 19th century, anarchist action was guided by mainly informal propaganda groups, who published periodicals, educated workers, and participated in various working class associations.

-As early as 1892, anarchists organized the first May Day activities in Brazil and were soon targeted by repression.
+As early as 1892, anarchists organized the first May Day activities in Brazil and were soon the target of repression.
 In Rio de Janeiro, the police reported meetings of foreigners who sought to spread libertarian ideas among workers.
-The newspaper Correio Paulistano, official body of the Partido Republicano Paulista (PRP), denounced in 1893 the entry of anarchist immigrants into the country, classifying them as dangerous individuals, heads of "a terrible destructive sect", which aimed to "implant disorder and a fratricidal struggle, incompatible with the abundance and excellence of our living resources."
+The newspaper Correio Paulistano, official body of the Republican Party of São Paulo (PRP), denounced in 1893 the entry of anarchist immigrants into the country, classifying them as dangerous individuals, heads of "a terrible destructive sect", which aimed to "implant disorder and a fratricidal struggle, incompatible with the abundance and excellence of our living resources."
 During the activities of the 1898 May Day, several anarchists were arrested in São Paulo.

-Anarchist experiments took place in Brazil during the 1890s, such as Cecília Colony, undertaken by the Italian Giovanni Rossi.
+Anarchist experiments took place in Brazil during the 1890s, such as the Cecília Colony, undertaken by the Italian Giovanni Rossi.
 The experimental rural community, formed in 1890 in Palmeira, Paraná, sought to put libertarian (anarchist) principles into practice, such as collectivized work, a communal income fund, and sanctioned free love.
 The experiment ended in 1894, buffeted by sectors of the local elite and internal problems, such as material poverty and some settlers' difficulty adapting to the libertarian lifestyle.
 The Cecília Colony did not leave deep marks in the history of the Brazilian anarchist movement, but later some of its ex-colonists joined the military in São Paulo, Paraná, and Rio Grande do Sul.